 Hulu is a well-known premium streaming service in the US that provides live and on-demand television and movies, with and without advertisements.
-Subscriber growth has risen year-on-year and so investors in Hulu stock understandably want a piece of the action.
+Subscriber growth has risen year-on-year and so investors looking to invest in Hulu stock understandably want a piece of the action.

 In the second-quarter results, Hulu reported an impressive 32 million paying customers.
 One of the attractions for subscribers is that they can view two channels at once and keep track of their favorite shows and movies, in addition, Hulu is home to a vast library of award-winning original programs.